Bruce H. LedermanPartner

 On the transactional side, Mr. Lederman has represented numerous developers in the acquisition and sale of multi-family properties, with both traditional and private placement financing.
 Mr. Lederman has closed many individual properties as well as large portfolio refinances (involving up to approximately $100 million), including securitized and Fannie Mae transactions and defeasance transactions.
 In 2007, Mr. Lederman represented the seller of the East Harlem Portfolio, one of the largest residential portfolio sales in Harlem's history, consisting of 49 separate properties with a combined sales price in excess of $200 million.

-Mr. Lederman has written articles about condominium sponsor liability and mechanic's liens that appeared in Real Estate Weekly and federal preemption articles that appeared in the New York Law Journal.
-He is also a CLE lecturer on mechanic's liens for First American Title Insurance Co.
+Mr. Lederman has written articles about time of the essence and closing issues which have appeared in the New York State Bar Association Journal as well as articles on condominium sponsor liability and mechanic's liens which have appeared in Real Estate Weekly and federal preemption articles that appeared in the New York Law Journal.
+He has given CLE lectures for the New York State Bar Association on real estate contracts and on construction defect litigation.
+He has also give CLE lectures on mechanic's liens for First American Title Insurance Co.

 J.D., New York University, 1984